 - a.
 Turn on the measurement equipment and allow sufficient time for stabilization. - b.
 Calibration.
-Perform the following procedures using the calibration setup. - (1) Set the signal generator to 10 kHz, unmodulated. - (2) Increase the applied signal until measurement receiver A indicates the current level specified in the applicable limit is flowing in the center conductor of the calibration fixture. - (3) Record the "forward power" to the injection probe indicated on measurement receiver B. - (4) Scan the frequency band from 10 kHz to 200 MHz and record the forward power needed to maintain the required current amplitude. - c.
-EUT Testing.
+Perform the following procedures using the calibration setup. - (1) Set the signal generator to 10 kHz, unmodulated. - (2) Increase the applied signal until measurement receiver A indicates the current level specified in the applicable limit exists in the center conductor of the calibration fixture. - (3) Record the "forward power" to the injection probe indicated on measurement receiver B. - (4) Scan the frequency band from 10 kHz to 200 MHz and record the forward power needed to maintain the required current amplitude. - c.
+Verification.
+With the probes still in the calibration setup, configure the verification of the test system using Figure CS114-4.
+Conduct a scan as though this is a test of an EUT cable. - (1) Set the signal generator to 10 kHz (modulation is optional and should not have an effect).

+- (2) Apply the forward power level determined under 5.12.3.4b(4) to the injection probe while monitoring the induced current on the monitor probe. - (3) Scan the required frequency range with minimal dwell times and step sizes twice those in Table II while maintaining the forward power level at the calibrated level determined under 5.12.3.4b(4).
+Verify that the forward power follows the calibration and that the developed current is within a 3 dB tolerance of the current test limit. - d.
+EUT testing.
+Configure the test as indicated on Figure CS114-5.
 Perform the following procedures on each cable bundle interfacing with each electrical connector on the EUT including complete power cables (high sides and returns).
 Also perform the procedures on power cables with the power returns and chassis grounds (green wires) excluded from the cable bundle.
-For connectors which include both interconnecting leads and power, perform the procedures on the entire bundle, on the power leads (including returns and grounds) grouped separately, and on the power leads grouped with the returns and grounds removed.

-- (1) Turn on the EUT and allow sufficient time for stabilization. - (2) Susceptibility evaluation. - (a) Set the signal generator to 10 kHz with 1 kHz pulse modulation, 50% duty cycle. - (b) Apply the forward power level determined under 5.13.3.4b(4) to the injection probe while monitoring the induced current. - (c) Scan the required frequency range in accordance with 4.3.10.4.1 and Table III while maintaining the forward power level at the calibration level determined under 5.13.3.4b(4), or the maximum current level for the applicable limit, whichever is less stringent. - (d) Monitor the EUT for degradation of performance during testing. - (e) Whenever susceptibility is noted, determine the threshold level in accordance with 4.3.10.4.3 and verify that it is above the applicable requirement. - (f) For EUTs with redundant cabling for safety critical reasons such as multiple data buses, use simultaneous multi-cable injection techniques.
+For connectors which include both interconnecting leads and power, perform the procedures on the entire bundle, on the power leads (including returns and grounds) grouped separately, and on the power leads grouped with the returns and grounds removed. - (1) Turn on the EUT and allow sufficient time for stabilization. - (2) Susceptibility evaluation. - (a) Set the signal generator to 10 kHz with 1 kHz pulse modulation, 50% duty cycle.
+Verify that the modulation is present on the drive signal for each signal generator/modulation source combination.
+Ensure that the modulation frequency, waveform and depth (40 dB minimum from peak to baseline) are correct. - (b) Apply the forward power level determined under 5.12.3.4b(4) to the injection probe while monitoring the induced current.
+For shielded cables or low impedance circuits, it may be preferable to increase the signal gradually to limit the current. - (c) Scan the required frequency range in accordance with 4.3.10.4.1 and Table III while maintaining the forward power level at the calibration level determined under 5.12.3.4b(4), or the maximum current level for the applicable limit, whichever is less stringent. - (d) Monitor the EUT for degradation of performance during testing. - (e) Whenever susceptibility is noted, determine the threshold level in accordance with 4.3.10.4.3. - (f) For EUTs with redundant cabling for safety critical reasons such as multiple data buses, use simultaneous multi-cable injection techniques.

 - a.
-Provide amplitude versus frequency plots for the forward power levels required to obtain the calibration level as determined in 5 13 3 4b - b.
-Provide tables showing scanned frequency ranges and statements of compliance with the requirements for the susceptibility evaluation of 5.13.3.4c(2) for each interface connector.
+Provide amplitude versus frequency plots for the forward power levels required to obtain the calibration level as determined in 5.12.3.4b. - b.
+Provide tables showing scanned frequency ranges and statements of compliance with the requirements for the susceptibility evaluation of 5.12.3.4d(2) for each interface connector.
 Provide any susceptibility thresholds that were determined, along with their associated frequencies.